We represent over 100 local businesses

 We continue to play an important role in lobbying the States to adopt policies supportive to our members.

-A current example is the new Population Management Law.
+A relevant and current example is the Population Management Law.
 Considerable time has been devoted by the committee to speaking with key politicians, CGi members and the local media to raise our concerns over certain aspects of the legislation and the work has been very successful in bringing this to the forefront of public debate and discussions over recent weeks.